 Bureau of Economic Geology researcher Shuvajit Bhattacharya received the 2022 J. Clarence Karcher Award from the Society of Exploration Geophysicists (SEG) at the SEG-AAPG International Meeting for Applied Geoscience & Energy (IMAGE).
-The Society gives the Karcher Award to recognize "significant contributions to the science and technology of exploration geophysics by a young geophysicist of outstanding abilities."
+The Society gives the Karcher Award to recognize "significant contributions to the by a young geophysicist of outstanding abilities."